-The analytical phase.
-Sales leaders set goals and KPIs for their employees to work towards.
-For best results, individual and team goals should be linked to the wider company goals.
+The analytical phase of a data driven sales strategy.
+Sales leaders should set goals and KPIs for reps to work towards.
+For best results, individual and team goals should be linked to wider company goals.

 These include productivity and success rates, such as numbers of calls made/emails sent, number of meetings booked and meetings attended.

 These include individual, MRR, demo and pipeline metrics, such as average deal value, demo attended to closed-won rate and total number of closed-won deals.

 The overarching KPIs behind every sales team.
 These include inbound and outbound conversion rates and total amount of revenue won.

 P.S.
 Read this article if you need help unpacking all these business terms.